 Soft robots, i.e., robots made of soft materials, can undergo large changes in shape and adapt mechanically to their environments.
 Bioinspired robots take inspiration from the capabilities of animals and plants in nature, which often far surpass current robots.
 We are currently researching design, modeling, and control of soft and bioinspired robots, inspired by the growth of vines, the locomotion of amoebas, and the motion of animals with prehensile tails.

 Current researchers: Ciera McFarland, Allison Fick, and Eddie Pohl

 Soft robots can be considered to have infinite degrees of freedom in their shape and contact conditions with their environment.
 This makes it challenging to sense their state, as existing sensors are often not designed to bend, stretch, or cover large areas.
 We are currently researching fiber optic and air pressure sensing to allow for large area coverage and full-state sensing of soft robots, which can be used to improve robot control and enable new behaviors.

 Soft Wearable Assistive Robots

 Robotic devices with the capability to replace lost limbs or to move and apply forces to the human body can assist the physically impaired with activities of daily living and/or rehabilitation.
 Soft robotics can allow us to innovate in the design of wearable assistive robots, making them capable of new tasks, with inherent physical safety, and at low cost.
-We are currently researching soft and bioinspired designs for exosuits, prosthetic limbs, and remote physical therapy robots.
+We are currently researching soft and bioinspired designs, models, and control methods for exosuits, prosthetic limbs, and remote physical therapy robots.